Pinkie-Pyro/tulpaguides/possession/mutual-possession.md

 an example you could use to sum up mutual possession is that it is like the body is a driver's ed car, there is a brake that the host can push when ever they need to to stop you from harming yourself and the host"

-Written by Pinkie Pyro wiht the help of Red_M
+Written by Pinkie Pyro with the help of Red_M